jfrog/jfrog-distroless/README.md

-# JFrog distroless base images
+# ⚠️ DEPRECATED - JFrog distroless base images

+JFrog products no longer use distroless images as base image.
+All the base images has been updated with the [Red Hat's UBI micro](https://www.redhat.com/en/blog/introduction-ubi-micro) images.

 This project is based on Google [distroless](https://github.com/GoogleContainerTools/distroless) project and build using [Bazel](https://bazel.build/) build tool